Linda explores food facts, folklore, and fabulous recipes, one ingredient at a time.

 - Cook potatoes according to directions above.
 Two minutes before potatoes are done, add green beans—you want them to be crisp-tender.

-- Drain potatoes and green beans and place in large mixing bowl.
+- Drain potatoes and green beans and place in a large mixing bowl.
 While still warm, add pesto and stir gently to coat.

 - Serve potato salad warm or at room temperature.
 Top with grated cheese (if desired) just before serving.

-Sweet Potato Salad with Bacon and Brussels Sprouts
+Sweet Potato Salad With Bacon and Brussels Sprouts

 Please don’t leave!
 I recognize that unconventional doesn’t begin to describe this “salad” but I make it every year for my family at Thanksgiving.